SpikingBrain: Spiking Brain-inspired Large Models: Implementation on the MetaX Cluster

 \paragraph{Data Parallelism (DP)} Data parallelism~\citep{Valiant1990Bridging} involves partitioning the training data into batches, each processed by a separate GPU.
 Each GPU maintains a complete replica of the model and performs forward and backward passes independently, while gradient synchronization occurs only at the beginning of the backward propagation.
 Data parallelism offers low communication overhead and excellent scalability.
 As computing resources increase, the scale of data parallelism can grow accordingly, increasing the total batch size to enhance overall throughput and reduce training time.
 During training, we employ ZeRO~\citep{rajbhandari2020zero} to eliminate redundancy of the optimizer states, effectively distributing the GPU memory pressure.

 \paragraph{Pipeline Parallelism (PP)} Pipeline parallelism divides the model into different stages by layers.
 Each GPU is assigned a subset of layers, and intermediate activations are communicated between GPUs during the forward and backward passes using peer-to-peer (p2p) communication.
 We employ the 1F1B~\citep{narayanan2021efficientllmmg, harlap2018pipedream} scheduling algorithm for efficient pipeline execution.
-Furthermore, incorporating Mixture-of-Experts (MoE) layers interspersed with dense FFN layers helps mitigate the memory imbalance issue, where the first pipeline stage typically exhibits higher memory usage compared to other stages.
+Furthermore, incorporating Mixture-of-Experts (MoE) layers interspersed with dense FFN layers in SpikingBrain-76B helps mitigate the memory imbalance issue, where the first pipeline stage typically exhibits higher memory usage compared to other stages.

 \paragraph{Expert Parallelism (EP)} In Mixture-of-Experts models, most parameters reside within the expert networks.
 Expert parallelism~\citep{rajbhandari2022deepspeed} addresses this by partitioning experts across multiple GPUs.
 This requires all-to-all communication to dispatch and combine tokens.
-We employ Grouped GEMM kernels to accelerate computation across experts, and an auxiliary loss is used to promote balanced token routing across experts.
+During the training of SpikingBrain-76B, we employ Grouped GEMM kernels to accelerate computation across experts, and an auxiliary loss is used to promote balanced token routing across experts.

 \paragraph{Sequence Parallelism (SP)} Training with long sequences incurs substantial memory costs for storing intermediate activations.
 Sequence parallelism tackles this by splitting the input sequence along its length dimension, with each GPU processes a contiguous chunk.
 Communication primitives like all-to-all (a2a) or peer-to-peer (p2p) are then used to exchange necessary information between devices, enabling the computation of attention over the entire sequence.
 For our experiments, we employ DeepSpeed Ulysses~\citep{jacobs2023deepspeed} for efficient sequence parallelism and incorporate specialized algorithms for linear attention modules to further improve performance.
 For linear attention, AllGather communication is used to collect intermediate local states~\citep{Sun2025LASP2RS} when the SP size is small, while for larger SP sizes (e.g., across multiple nodes), the All-Scan primitive from ZeCO~\citep{chou2025zeco} sequence parallelism is adopted to effectively eliminate communication overhead.